bbarres/Realtime/README.md

 ## SAS scripts
 In this section, you will find a brief description of the script used for analyses with the SAS software.

 - **RealTime_pgm_analyses_tot.sas:** this file lists all the scripts that have been used to perform statistical analyses and model fitting in the SAS framework.
 Each script begins with a line describing the general purpose of the analysis.
-All scripts have to be run on the *RT_pop.csv* data set, except for the two in the "with heterozygosity" section which should be run on the *RT_pop_tot.csv* data set.
+All scripts have to be run on the *RT_pop.csv* dataset, except for the two in the "with heterozygosity" section which should be run on the *RT_pop_tot.csv* dataset.

-## Supplementary Data sets (/data/dataSup)
+## Supplementary Datasets (/data/dataSup)
-In this section, you will find the list of the supplementary data sets used in this study.
+In this section, you will find the list of the supplementary datasets used in this study.
 The data file can be found in the "dataSup" subfolder.
-There are 4 supplementary data sets linked to this study.
+There are 4 supplementary datasets linked to this study.

 - **Data_S1.txt:** this file lists the flanking sequences of the 819 SNP used in the study.
 These sequences were used to map the SNP markers on the *Q. robur* genome.
 This is a fasta file format.
 - **Ind_Geno_Qual.txt:** dataset providing quality statistics on genotyping results for genotyped individuals.
 These data are used to produce Figure S4